-It's unhealthy, excuse the pun, to hide health issues you're facing from your spouse.
-"If you've got a health issue you're ashamed of or scared of — or think is no big deal but it could be — you owe it to your partner to let them know what's going on," Masini says.
-"If you're truly in this together, you owe it to your partner to let him know what's going on and what you're doing or not doing about it.
+It's unhealthy—excuse the pun—to hide health issues you're facing from your spouse.
+"If you've got a health issue you're ashamed of or scared of, or think is no big deal but it could be, you owe it to your partner to let them know what's going on," Masini says.
+"If you're truly in this together, you owe it to your partner to let them know what's going on and what you're doing or not doing about it.
 You're not the only one affected by your health, and if the tables were turned, you'd want the same disclosure and honesty."

 Sharing your health concerns with your partner could help your actual health, too.
 "You might miss certain signs that your partner would see," says Greer, "and that could mean you go to get it checked out early, before it's too late."

-Getting yelled at by your boss is bad enough that it's no wonder you wouldn't want to tell your partner.
-But hiding the warning signs that you could get demoted or worse, lose your job, will only make a bad situation worse.
-"The longer you put it off, the harder it's going to be for you to tell him and for him to hear it without jumping on you for not telling him sooner," Masini says.
+Getting yelled at by your boss at work is bad enough that it's no wonder you wouldn't want to tell your partner.
+But hiding the warning signs that you could get demoted—or worse, lose your job—will only make a bad situation worse.
+"The longer you put it off, the harder it's going to be for you to tell them and for them to hear it without jumping on you for not telling them sooner," Masini says.
 "The problem won't just be the job issue.
-It's going to be his feelings about you're withholding this information.
-Tell him you have something to talk about.
+It's going to be their feelings about you're withholding this information.
+Tell them you have something to talk about.
 Pour two glasses of wine or cups of coffee and spill it.
 Better out than in, and together, you can address your next move."

 You shouldn't hide your former relationships, says Masini, no matter how short-lived they may have been.
-"You may think it's no big deal, but when this ex suddenly shows up, seven years later, your husband will not be happy—and will wonder if you have any other former husbands hiding under rocks," she warns.
-"Disclose your past marriages and serious relationships so your husband isn't sabotaged by a surprise ex visit or phone call."
+"You may think it's no big deal, but when this ex suddenly shows up, seven years later, your partner will not be happy—and will wonder if you have any other former partners hiding under rocks," she warns.
+"Disclose your past marriages and serious relationships so your spouse isn't sabotaged by a surprise ex visit or phone call."